yyachi/sisyphus-for-medusa/README.md

 # Description

 Create stone in Medusa and print barcode label on MS-Windows.
-This is that runs on PC.
+This is Web App that runs on PC.
 By accessing the server by web browser that runs remotely or locally, an user can create a stone with label.

 # Dependency